American Guild of Judaic Art

 The American Guild of Judaic Art (AGJA) is a national non-profit membership organization based in Seattle, Washington (previously Owings Mills, Maryland).
 It is dedicated to the promotion of Jewish art and culture in society.

-Its membership includes Jewish artists, galleries, museum curators, collectors, and academias in the field of Jewish studies and art history.
+Its membership includes Jewish artists, galleries, museum curators, collectors, and academics in the field of Jewish studies and art history.
 The organization sponsors and promotes an annual calendar of events entitled "Jewish Arts Week" in which it encourages synagogues, community centers, and schools throughout North America to host activities and exhibitions relating to Jewish art.
 In 2023, The AGJA was headed by its president, the artist Robin Atlas.

 History

 Founded in 1991, it was under the leadership of past president Mark Levin AIA, that the Guild joined the internet virtual age in 1999 with creating its website featuring Guild members and their work, The Guild provides information and networking opportunities for its membership through member-only online resources as well as a members only Google online discussion group.
 The Guild’s calendar of Jewish Arts Week, other member events and activities, membership information, an AGJA member directory as well as an Artist’s Gallery is available for the public on the Guild’s website.